 Most of us spend the majority of our time in our homes (and for those of us who spend the majority of our time at work, we wish we spent more time at home!)
 So, of course, we want it to be as comfortable as possible and as affordable as possible to maintain.
-In our experience, insulation is one of the most important components of a home that can help to affordably keep you and your family comfortable year-round.
-In the "Insulation and Air Quality" article, we talked about how insulation is like a home's clothes.
-Just like you need to bundle up on a cold day, so your home needs to also be bundled up against the elements.
+In our experience, insulation is one of the best ways to affordably keep your home energy-efficient and comfortable all year long.

 The main function of insulation is to control heat flow.
-So in order to understand how insulation works, you need to first understand how heat moves.
+To understand how insulation works, you need to first understand how heat moves.

-The heat generated by all of these sources moves from place to place by three basic principles:
+The heat generated by all sources (people, animal, lights, etc.) moves from place to place by three basic principles:

-Heat transfers through walls, windows, and roof of a home using a combination of radiation, conduction, and convection.
-Heat moves from warm to cold.
-In the summer, when it's warm outside, heat transfers through exterior walls, roof, and foundation of a home to the inside of the home.
+Heat moves from warm to cold using a combination of radiation, conduction and convection.
+In the summer, when it’s warm outside, heat transfers through exterior walls, windows and roofing to the inside of the home.
 This process is referred to as heat gain.
 In the winter, the opposite will happen.
-Heat generated by the HVAC system moves through the building enclosure and is lost to the outside of the home.
+Heat generated by the HVAC escapes to the outside of the home.
 This process is referred to as heat loss.

 In the summer, uncontrolled heat gain can cause you to be uncomfortably warm.
 Your thermostat will react to the warm temperatures, and the air conditioning system will have to run more often and for longer periods of time, resulting in higher utility costs.
 The same thing can happen in the winter, when uncontrolled heat loss can make your home drafty and chilly.
 To keep warm, you’ll need to turn up the thermostat, and the heating system will have to run more often and for longer periods of time, again resulting in higher utility costs.

-A carefully considered insulation strategy that takes into account the house's characteristics and the climate it's in is essential for controlling heat gain and loss through the building enclosure, which includes the roof, walls, and foundation.
-It does this by slowing the rate of heat flow through the building enclosure -- which has a significant influence on how comfortable you and your family are in your home and how much money you’re paying on your energy bills.
+Insulation works to stop this heat gain and heat loss.
+It does this by slowing the rate of heat flow through the home’s envelope—which has a significant influence on how comfortable you and your family are in your home and how much money you’re paying on your energy bills.

-Insulation is typically referred to by its R-value.
-R-value is the measure of a material's resistance to heat flow.
+Insulation is typically referred to by its R-value, which is the measure of a material’s resistance to heat flow.
 The higher the R-value, the more resistant a material is to heat flow.
-If you lived in the north, for example, you'd want R-19 insulation in your walls instead of R-13, because R-19 insulation is more resistant to heat flow, and will hold in the heat longer.
-If you're remodeling your own home, you'll want to find out the ideal levels for your region.
+The climate you live in will determine the ideal R-value of the insulation you install.
+Learn more »